-Admission to a graduate program is granted by the Dean of Graduate Studies upon the recommendation of the department.
-The applicant should submit one letter of recommendation, a statement of intent, a working link to a digital portfolio of work, and other supportive materials required by the Department of Art.
+Admission to a graduate program is granted by the Dean of the Graduate School upon the recommendation of the department.
+Applicants must meet the following requirements for admission in addition to meeting the general university requirements in Art.

 Contact the departmental Graduate Coordinator for these requirements.
 The graduate degrees in art are individually designed to meet the unique educational, personal and professional needs of the student.